KohaILS/koha-manual-zh-cn/source/images.rst

 				:alt: OPAC message appearing in the patron's checkout page to the right of the checkout box
 .. |image1509| image:: images/patrons/addhouseboundroles.png
 				:alt: 'Housebound roles' section of the patron form
+.. |image1510| image:: images/admin/basicparams/parentitemtype.png
+				:alt: Item types DVD and Blu-ray, where DVD is the parent of Blu-ray
+.. |image1511| image:: images/admin/patroncirc/parentitemtypecircrule.png
+				:alt: Creating a circulation rule for a parent item type